aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

                 "rules": {
                     ...
                 }
-            },
         ...
-        },
-        ...
-    },
-    ...
 }
 ```

 `options.minValue`: Date or time, depending on `nameOfField.type`.
                     The earliest date or time the data can be.

-`options.maxValue`: Date or time, depending on 'nameOfField.type`.
+`options.maxValue`: Date or time, depending on `nameOfField.type`.
                     The latest date or time the data can be.

 `options.requireResponse`: Boolean.
 Default is true.
                            True or false that an input is required.
 This key is different to
-                           `rules.requireIf` in that it is a true boolean and not dependent on a
-                           condition - it is always either true or false.
+                           `rules.requireIf` in that it is a true boolean and not dependent on a condition - it is always either true or false.

-                           If true, an implementation should automatically add a 'not_answered'
+                           If true, an implementation should automatically add a 'not_answered' value, e.g. rendered as a checkbox, to allow
-                           value, e.g. rendered as a checkbox, to allow explicit non-answering while                            still requiring some input value.
+                           explicit non-answering while still requiring some input value.

 `options.readonly`: Boolean.
                     True or false that the field is read only i.e. not editable on the front-end but